nicholasnguyennc/SlicerVolumeProjection/README.md

 Volume Projection

 Volume Projection is an extension for Slicer.
-The extension is a GUI tool used to perform maximum, minimum, mean, and standard deviation projections along axial, sagittal, and coronal axes with customizable bounds.
+The extension is a tool used to perform maximum, minimum, mean, and standard deviation projections along axial, sagittal, and coronal axes with customizable bounds.

 ![Image of UI](https://raw.githubusercontent.com/nicholasnguyennc/SlicerVolumeProjection/assets/ProjectionUI.png)